OFFICIAL JOB TITLE: Psychotherapist/Diversity Specialist (48-week position*)

 EXAMPLES OF PRIMARY DUTIES AND RESPONSIBILITIES:

-- Provides culturally-informed care, including individual and group therapy and outreach to undergraduate, graduate and international students with an emphasis on promoting mental health of students who identify from culturally marginalized, oppressed and underrepresented groups.
+- Provides culturally-informed care, including individual and group therapy and outreach to undergraduate, graduate and international students with an emphasis on promoting mental health of students from culturally marginalized, and underrepresented groups.

 - Facilitates support and personal growth groups.